A Brief Context of Contemporary High Art Horticulture

 Discovering the Wonder of Soil Through Science and Art

-Together, we will explore how each soil is unique, and I will describe how soil scientists study how soils form, function, and change over time.
+Explore how each soil is unique with Dr. Yamina Pressler and learn how soil scientists study how soils form, function, and change over time.

 Draper’s Dozen: Top Perennial Performers in Smithsonian Gardens